Adversarial hypothesis testing and a quantum Stein's Lemma for restricted measurements: Abstract

 We consider an adaptive generalization of this model where the choice of $p \in P$ and $q \in Q$ can change in each sample in some way that depends arbitrarily on the previous samples.
 In other words, in the $k^{\text{th}}$ round, an adversary, having observed all the previous samples in rounds $1,\ldots,k-1$, chooses $p_k \in P$ and $q_k \in Q$, with the goal of confusing the hypothesis test.
 We prove that even in this case, the optimal exponential error rate can be achieved by a simple maximum-likelihood test that depends only on $P$ and $Q$.

 We then show that the adversarial model has applications in hypothesis testing for {\em quantum states} using restricted measurements.
 For example, it can be used to study the problem of distinguishing entangled states from the set of all separable states using only measurements that can be implemented with local operations and classical communication (LOCC).
-The basic idea is that in our setup, the deleterious effects of entanglement can be simulated by an an adaptive classical adversary.
+The basic idea is that in our setup, the deleterious effects of entanglement can be simulated by an adaptive classical adversary.

 We prove a quantum Stein's Lemma in this setting: In many circumstances, the optimal hypothesis testing rate is equal to an appropriate notion of quantum relative entropy between two states.
-In particular, our arguments yield an alternate proof of Li and Winter's recent strengthening of strong subadditivity for quantum relative entropy.
+In particular, our arguments yield an alternate proof of Li and Winter's recent strengthening of strong subadditivity for von Neumann entropy.